symfony/symfony-docs/components/lock.rst

 .. note::

-    Don't forget to set the ``autoRelease`` argument to ``false`` in the ``Lock`` constructor to avoid releasing the lock when the destructor is called.
+    Don't forget to set the ``autoRelease`` argument to ``false`` in the ``Lock`` instantiation to avoid releasing the lock when the destructor is called.

 Not all stores are compatible with serialization and cross-process locking: for